doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/classic_tourney.md

 All discards are made with the cards face down.
 No other player may see which card a player discard.
 A player is always permitted to look through his own discard pile.

-**The Cardinals Gift**
+**The Cardinal's Gift**

-If a player **does not** have any warrior in his opening hand of seven cards may claim the Cardinals Gift.
+If a player **does not** have any warrior in his opening hand of seven cards may claim the Cardinal's Gift.
 He must show his hand to the Referee (not the other players) and pick seven new cards.
 The first seven cards are then shuffled back into the playing deck.

-A player that **does** have a warrior in his opening hand may also claim the Cardinals Gift, but in this case the first seven cards are not shuffled back into the playing deck.
-Instead, they become the first seven cards of the players discard pile.
+A player that **does** have a warrior in his opening hand may also claim the Cardinal's Gift, but in this case the first seven cards are not shuffled back into the playing deck.
+Instead, they become the first seven cards of the player's discard pile.

-The Cardinals Gift may only be claimed after opening draw, and may only be claimed once by each player.
+The Cardinal's Gift may only be claimed after opening draw, and may only be claimed once by each player.

 **Beginning and Winning**